Monoidal Quantaloids: Acknowledgements

 \section{Acknowledgements}

-We want to thank Chris Heunen and Andre Kornell for their help with several questions that arose while writing this article.
-Furthermore, we are indebted to Dominik Lachman, Anna Jen\v{c}ová, and Peter Sarkoci, who provided us with ample comments.
+We thank the anonymous reviewer, because their useful comments helped us to improve the final version of this article significantly.
+We thank Chris Heunen and Andre Kornell for their help with several questions that arose while writing this article.
+Furthermore, we are indebted to Dominik Lachman, Anna Jen\v{c}ová, Peter Sarkoci and Miloslav Štěpán, who provided us with ample comments.
+We also thank Isar Stubbe for various discussions that had a profound impact on this work.
 Gejza Jen\v{c}a is supported by VEGA-2/0128/24, VEGA-1/0036/23 and APVV-20-0069.
-Bert Lindenhovius was partly supported by VEGA 2/0128/24 and APVV-22-0570, and is currently supported the Austrian Science Fund (FWF) [Project Number: PAT6443523, DOI: 10.55776/PAT6443523].
+Bert Lindenhovius was partly supported by VEGA 2/0128/24 and APVV-22-0570, and is currently supported by the Austrian Science Fund (FWF) under Project DOI 10.55776/PAT6443523.